Ren0k/Project-Atmospheric-Drag/README.md

 A tool is used to guesstimate the values, but it is not too accurate.
 - **Cargobay** part exclusion can not be determined, you will have to specify which parts are excluded if you have a cargobay fitted.
 - Simple non-stock/modded parts will work; more complex non-stock parts that have different variants and modules might not work
 - You need accurate mach number values; this is determined by the accuracy of the static ambient temperature (SAT) and density, which is not provided by kOS.
-I have added a tool that allows you to obtain accurate SAT's for kerbin, but for other planets you will have to use an estimated value.
+I have added a tool that allows you to obtain these for all atmospheric planets.

 ![Demo Image](https://github.com/Ren0k/Project-Atmospheric-Drag/blob/main/Images/Demo%20Image.jpg)
 **Image of the dragGUI interface**